manjulsolanke/NVIDIA-Certified-Professional-AI-Operations/README.md

 Hi, I’m **Manjul Solanke**.
 I have successfully completed the **NVIDIA NCP-AIO certification** ✅  👉 [View Certification](https://www.credly.com/badges/9c49538a-0e37-45c7-a472-35b7c9dafcbc)

-I’m proud to share that I’m among the to achieve this certification 🇮🇳.
+I’m proud to share that I’m among the first 7 professionals in India 🇮🇳 to achieve the NVIDIA NCP-AIO certification.

 While preparing for the exam, I realized that although NVIDIA provides official training, it’s very costly ($5500 on their website).
 There are also no dedicated videos or a proper study guide.
 I personally struggled a lot to gather materials, often piecing them together from scattered sources.